Show cave: History

-The oldest known show cave in the world is probably Reed Flute Cave in China with inscriptions from 792 in the time of the T'ang Dynasty.
+The oldest known show cave in the world is probably Reed Flute Cave in China with inscriptions from 792 in the time of the Tang dynasty.
 Other old show caves are Postojna Cave in Slovenia, with the presumed first record of a cave tour in 1213.
 Other early show caves are Jasov Cave in Slovakia with inscriptions from 1452, the Sontheimer Höhle in Germany which was reportedly visited by Herzog Ulrich von Württemberg on 20 May 1516 and Vilenica Cave in Slovenia where entrance fees were taken from 1633 on.
 In 1649, the first "authorized" cave guide started guiding Baumannshöhle in the Harz in Germany though this cave was intensively visited much earlier.

 The development of electric lighting enabled the illumination of show caves.
 Early experiments with electric light in caves were carried out by Lieutenant Edward Cracknel in 1880 at Chifley Cave, Jenolan Caves, Australia.
 In 1881, Sloupsko-Šošůvské Jeskyně, Czech Republic, became the first cave in the world with electric arc light.
 This light did not use light bulbs, but electric arc lamps with carbon electrodes, which burned down and had to be replaced after some time.

 The first cave in the world with electric light bulbs as we know them today was the Kraushöhle in Austria in 1883.
 But the light was abandoned after only seven years and then visited with carbide lamps for decades.
 Today the cave is guided with handheld LED lamps.
 In 1884, two more caves were equipped with electric light, Postojna Cave, Slovenia, and Olgahöhle, Germany.

 Because of the unwanted development of lampenflora (algae attracted to heat and light) around incandescent electric lights in show caves, many of these attractions, such as Ingleborough Cave in England, have switched to cooler-temperature LED lighting.